Neurofeedback for First Responders

 Your brain’s stress response system and hypothalamic-pituitary-adrenal (HPA) axis, may especially be thrown out of whack with the prolonged, repeated exposure to stress.
 The overexposure First Responders experience on a daily basis can cause brain cells to age more rapidly, contribute to mood disturbances such as anxiety & depression, along with PTSD and overall brain functioning.

 We’re passionate about supporting the emotional, mental, and physical needs of First Responders.
 Our goal is to help with the prevention of mental health issues.
 In particular, we want to regulate the brain of First Responders and help them to recover in healthy ways.
-The idea is to counterbalance the stressors of your job, regulate your emotions and increase First Responders’ quality of life.
+The idea is to counterbalance the stressors of your job, regulate your emotions and increase First Responder’s quality of life.

 Neurofeedback is a learning process for the brain that enables it to function more efficiently and appropriately.
-In short, Neurofeedback helps First Responders live more fulfilling lives.Typical benefits include:
+In short, Neurofeedback helps First Responders live more fulfilling lives.
+Learn about neurofeedback’s benefits for trauma and PTSD here.

 • Stress management and optimal performance